Lal Patthar: Critical reception

 Lal Patthar was one of the films featured in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.

 Soundtrack

-The film's music was given by Shankar–Jaikishan and lyrics were by Hasrat Jaipuri, Neeraj and Dev Kohli.
+The film's music was composed by Shankar–Jaikishan and lyrics were by Hasrat Jaipuri, Neeraj and Dev Kohli.
 The song "Geet Gata Hoon Main", written by Dev Kohli and sung by Kishore Kumar stood at number 18 on the Annual 1972 listing of Binaca Geetmala.
 Asha Bhosle received a Filmfare Award nomination for Best Female Playback Singer in 1973 for her rendition of "Sooni Sooni Saans Ki Sitar Par".
 Another memorable number in the film is the Ghazal, "Unke Khayal Aaye To", a composition based on Bageshwari / Gara ably sung by Mohammed Rafi.
 The song "Re Man Sur Mein Ga" by Manna Dey won the "Sur Singar" Award for the year 1971.